 11. I would tell you a joke about the CIDR block, but you're too classy for it.

-18. The worst thing about a broadcast joke is that you have to tell it to everyone in order to find the one person who gets it.
+18. The worst thing about a broadcast joke is that you have to tell it to everyone to find the one person who gets it.

 19. Five routers walk into a bar.
-One of the routers goes up to the bartender and asks for four jack and cokes, and one seltzer with lime.
-A drunk patron overheads, laughs, and asks the router, "Who's the seltzer for?"
+One of the routers goes up to the bartender and asks for four Jack and Cokes, and one seltzer with lime.
+A drunk patron overhears, laughs, and asks the router, "Who's the seltzer for?"
 "I'm the designated router," he replies.